Capstone Scholars Fellows

 - Demonstrate involvement in the broader USC community by being an active member of a student organization.

 - Be involved in the Capstone Scholars Program by attending one additional Capstone Scholars event per academic year.

-- Complete the Graduation with Leadership Distinction online orientation and register for at least one pathway.
+- Complete the Graduation with Leadership Distinction online orientation.

 - Participate in one of the following high impact practices for at least a semester: